 Four years later Octavian took the name of Augustus as the Roman Republic gave way to the Roman Empire (27BC).

 Augustus had defeated or disposed of his major rivals.
 He emerged as the successful survivor of a civil war, and, controlling all the legions, master of the Roman world.
 With Egypt and its treasury at his disposal, he was also the wealthiest citizen in the empire, a fact which he turned to personal and political advantage through successive lavish disbursements to the army and people.

 Under Augustus, his command of the riches and military resources of the empire enabled him to establish his family as the unchallenged rulers of the Mediterranean world.

 What distinguished Augustus from Caesar and Antony was his remarkable gifts of statesmanship which now began to emerge.
 He succeeded in laying down a solution so successful that it gave the world a large measure of peace and stable government for the next two hundred years.

-Details of our range of Interest Groups and their Meeting Dates, Times, Venues etc are migrating to our BEACON system, but they will still be accessible from this website using the following links....
+Details of our range of Interest Groups and their Meeting Dates, Times, Venues etc are accessible from this website using the following links....

 Beacon Groups Link

 Click on any Group to find out more about it...